-Service the battery as necessary.
+Service the batteries as necessary.
 If an automatic transfer switch is installed without a built-in charge circuit, connect a separate battery charger.
+A battery charger is required when the PowerCommand control is set to the Awake mode.

 AWARNING Ignition of explosive battery gases can cause severe personal injury or death.
-Always connect negative (-) battery last to prevent arcing.
+Always connect negative (-) battery cable last to prevent arcing.